qure_logo.svg

 Back

-The advent of Large Language Models (LLMs) in healthcare represents a paradigm shift in medical informatics, diagnosis, and patient care.
+Large Language Models (LLMs) are becoming more common in healthcare.
+This is changing medical informatics, diagnosis, and patient care significantly.
 These models, trained on extensive datasets, offer unprecedented capabilities in understanding and processing complex medical information.

 Foundational Models and Fine-Tuning in Healthcare